Carranque: Archeological park

-The buildings date from the late fourth century and are thought to belong to a "Villa of Maternus Cinigius", the uncle of Theodosius.
-Theodosius I, Roman emperor, who was born in Hispania.
 In 1983 a local peasant, Samuel López Iglesias, found a series of mosaic floors while plowing in the fields known as las Suertes de Abajo.

+The buildings date from the late fourth century and are thought to belong to a "Villa of Maternus Cinigius", the uncle of Theodosius I, Roman emperor, born in Hispania, but presently the owner is still unknown.